AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 § 12 Keeping animals

-(1) Animals may only be brought into the accommodation establishment with prior authorization and, if necessary, for a special
+(1) Animals may only be brought into the accommodation facility with prior approval and, if necessary, for a special

 fee.

 Animals are not allowed in the entire bathing and wellness area or in the restaurant rooms.
-We would also like to point out that pets must be kept on a lead throughout the hotel!
+Furthermore, we would like to point out that dogs must be kept on a leash throughout the hotel!

-(2) The guest is liable for any damage caused by animals brought into the hotel in accordance with
+(2) Guests are liable for any damage caused by animals brought onto the premises, in accordance with

-the statutory provisions applicable to the animal owner (§ 1320 ABGB).
+the legal provisions applicable to animal owners (§ 1320 ABGB).

-An extension of the stay by the guest requires the consent of the
+Any extension of the guest's stay requires the consent of the accommodation provider

 § 14 Termination of accommodation

-(1) If the accommodation contract was agreed for a specific period, it shall end at
+(1) If the accommodation contract was agreed for a specific period, it shall end upon expiry of that period.

-the end of the period.
-If the guest departs prematurely, the accommodation provider is entitled to demand the full
+If the guest departs prematurely, the accommodation provider shall be entitled to demand the full

 agreed remuneration.

-Otherwise, the provision in § 5 (5) shall apply mutatis mutandis (deduction percentages).
+In all other respects, the provision in § 5 (5) applies mutatis mutandis (deduction percentages).

-(2) The contract with the accommodation provider shall end upon the death of a guest.
+(2) The contract with the accommodation provider ends upon the death of a guest.

-(3) If the accommodation contract has been concluded for an indefinite period,
+(3) If the accommodation contract was concluded for an indefinite period,

-the contracting parties may terminate the contract at any time by giving three days' notice to
+the contracting parties may terminate the contract at any time with three days' notice.

-otherwise this day shall not be deemed the first day of the notice period, but only the
+otherwise this day shall not be considered the first day of the notice period, but rather the

 following day.

-(4) If the guest does not vacate his room by 12 noon, the accommodation provider is entitled to charge
+(4) If the guest does not vacate their room by 12 noon, the accommodation provider is entitled to charge

-(5) The Proprietor is entitled to terminate the Accommodation Agreement with immediate effect
+(5) The accommodation provider is entitled to terminate the accommodation contract with immediate effect

-a) makes significantly detrimental use of the premises or
+a) makes significantly detrimental use of the premises or, through

-behaves in a reckless, offensive or otherwise grossly disorderly manner, or otherwise grossly improper behavior makes living together unpleasant for the other
+his inconsiderate, offensive, or otherwise grossly inappropriate behavior, makes living together unpleasant for the other

-accommodation provider and its employees or a person living in the accommodation establishment
+accommodation provider and his staff or a person living in the accommodation establishment

 ;

-b) is afflicted with a contagious disease or a disease exceeding the duration of accommodation
+b) is afflicted by a contagious disease or a disease that exceeds the duration of the accommodation

-c) fails to pay the invoice presented to him/her within a reasonable period of time set by
+c) does not pay the invoice presented to him upon request within a reasonable period of time

 § 15 Illness or death of the guest in the accommodation establishment